 </Module>

-3.3.
+</Elements>3.1.
+I took most of this from a coleague and from the net.
+The CData portion gives you the embedded web part already in the top web part zone.3.2.
+Notice the gif image parts of the xml.
+These are whatever the new name is for the gif you edited earlier.3.3.
 Notice also the part that says: "contenttype_welcomepage_name".
 This means that your layout will appear under the "Welcome Page" templates when you go to use it in your site collection.
 I haven't found much about this on the web yet but I believe if you search on content types and master page libraries, you may find additional options.

 Your feature is complete!